Data Processing Addendum

 3. INVICTI OBLIGATIONS.

 3.4.
-Invicti will implement appropriate administrative, technical, and organizational safeguards required of Invicti by the GDPR to ensure the security of Customer Personal Data.
+Invicti will implement appropriate administrative, technical, and organizational safeguards required of Invicti by the GDPR to ensure the security of Client Personal Data.
 This requirement shall be deemed to have been fulfilled by adopting those measures detailed in the TOMs.

 3.5.
-Any Restricted Transfer between Invicti and Customer shall be subject to the Standard Contractual Clauses, if the cross-border or onward transfer involves Personal Data about individuals in EEA or Switzerland, and in tandem with the UK Addendum, if the cross-border onward transfer involves Personal Data about individuals in the United Kingdom (“UK”).
+Any Restricted Transfer between Invicti and Client shall be subject to the Standard Contractual Clauses, if the cross-border or onward transfer involves Personal Data about individuals in EEA or Switzerland, and in tandem with the UK Addendum, if the cross-border onward transfer involves Personal Data about individuals in the United Kingdom (“UK”).
 In the event the parties rely on the Standard Contractual Clauses for such transfers, references to a “Member State” and “EU Member State” will not be read to limit or prevent Data Subjects in Switzerland from seeking to exercise their rights.
 The Standard Contractual Clauses and UK Addendum are hereby incorporated into this DPA by reference and deemed executed by the parties as of the Effective Date.
 For the purposes of the Standard Contractual Clauses, as applicable:

-(A). the data exporter is Customer;
+(A). the data exporter is Client;

 (B). the data importer is Invicti;

 (C).
-Where Customer is:
+Where Client is:

 (i). a Controller and Invicti is a Processor, Module 2 of the Standard Contractual Clauses shall apply to such transfers; or